 It's easy to see why one has neighbourhood envy here in the Junction.
 With it's wide main street, Dundas Street West, decent parking and curb appeal I must admit I get a bit green with envy!
-In the past 5 years (like we predicted, not trying to sound cocky...) this west end spot has exploded in popularity.
+In the past 10-15 years this west end spot has exploded in popularity.

 Don't wait for Toronto Life to write up an even more biased version of what's suddenly cool in the Junction, I'm going to lay it down for you the only way I know how.
 You may not agree but that's OK, I'm just trying to shed even more light on what I've been telling potential buyers for years, yes....The Junction is it!
 Please read on or not but most importantly, go and explore this area for yourself!!